Nurses protest Tennessee sentence for deadly medical mistake

 Some have left bedside nursing for administrative positions while others have left the profession altogether, saying the risk of going to prison for a mistake has made nursing intolerable.

-The sentencing comes a day after International Nurses Day, and some nurses drove from a march for better working conditions in Washington D.C. on Thursday to the courthouse in Nashville, where they planned to gather in protest.
+The sentencing comes a day after International Nurses Day, and some nurses drove to Nashville from a march for better working conditions in Washington D.C. on Thursday.
+Among dozens of demonstrators outside the courthouse, some wore T-shirts that read “I Am RaDonda” and “Seeking Justice for Nurses and Patients in a BROKEN system.”

 “Everyone I talk to is furious about it,” said Janie Harvey Garner, a nurse who founded the advocacy group Show Me Your Stethoscope and helped raise money for Vaught’s defense.
 “She shouldn’t have been able to practice nursing again.
 She should have been disciplined by the (nursing) board, but jail?”